A girl sits on a couch and hugs her white fluffy dog.

-A couple of weeks ago my princess started to suffer from back pain again.
-This officially started last year, and it seems to knock on the door for weeks now.
+A couple of weeks ago, my princess started to suffer from back pain again.
+This officially started last year, and it seems to have been knocking on the door for weeks now.

 My daughter's chronic pain journey

-It was a crazy Saturday and I tried to walk with my princess around the house because she was lying in bed for days.
-She didn’t want to walk, or even play with her friends or Roblox.
+It was a crazy Saturday, and I tried to walk with my princess around the house because she had been lying in bed for days.
+She didn’t want to walk or even play with her friends or Roblox.
 Seeing her in bed with a lot of pain is one of the hardest things to go through as a mom.

-That Saturday I decided to do something else to make her excited to get out of bed.
-I asked her if she want to go to the store with me, and she said no. For a drive?
+That Saturday, I decided to do something else to make her excited to get out of bed.
+I asked her if she wanted to go to the store with me, and she said no. For a drive?
 No!
 Starbucks?
 No!
 Do you want to get a puppy?
 She looked at me and asked, “a real puppy???”
 I said yes!
-She looked at me and said “Yes!!!!”
+She looked at me and said, “Yes!!!!”

 She has asked me for a puppy for years!
-But I couldn’t imagine having a puppy, taking care of a puppy in combination with all the other things that I need to do.
-But I’ve had some long conversations with doctors about emotional support dogs for kids living with a chronic illness and I started to read more about it.
+But I couldn’t imagine having a puppy and taking care of it in addition to all the other things I need to do.
+But I’ve had some long conversations with doctors about emotional support dogs for kids living with a chronic illness, and I started to read more about it.
 I believed that she could use some good, fluffy, snuggling, and happy distractions.

 Welcome home Cooper